willmhowes/advent-of-code-2021/README.md

 Challenges can be found here:
 https://adventofcode.com/2021/

+## About Repository

+Each folder contains my solutions to that day's challenges.
+See the README inside each folder for more information about that day's solution.

+If running on your local machine, be sure to run each program from inside it's parent folder.
+Failure to do so means the program will be unable to locate the relevant puzzleinput file.

+## Progress

 |        | Challenge 1 | Challenge 2 |
 | ------ | ----------- | ----------- |
 | Day 01 | ⭐           | ⭐           |